Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Vikings stats and trends

-- Minnesota is 3-1 against the spread and 2-2 overall when the team records more than 23.4 points.
+- Minnesota is 3-1 against the spread and 2-2 overall when the team notches more than 23.4 points.

 Home and road insights